mikeboiko/nvim-flow

 Commands

-• :FlowRun - run resolved flow command in a terminal split
+• :FlowRun - run the resolved flow command in the configured split output mode

 • :FlowDebug - resolve the same flow command and launch a matching nvim-dap debug session